rlama7/rlama7/README.md

 - 🌱 I’m currently building SEO multi-user blogging platform
 - 👯 I’m looking for new opportunities as a FullStack Developer
 - 🤔 I’m looking for help with Mastering Software Architecture Role
-- 💬 Ask me about how I got where I'm today as a software developer with modest beginning
+- 💬 Ask me about how I contribute if you are building the next great product from the ground-up
 - 📫 How to reach me: [resume]
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I enjoy coding, reading, yoga, cooking and fun family hike in the park